Garage Door Springs – What are they? How to test them?

 A correctly tensioned garage door spring should hold the garage door in that position – the door should not go up or down.

 The process of re-tensioning the spring can be quite dangerous if performed by someone other than a trained garage door technician.
-This is because the springs are tensioned as to be able to hold roughly ~80 kilograms of the garage door.
-This is a lot of elastic power which is stored in the tension of these springs!
-If that power was to be released all at once, it could cause serious injury to the person who has released that tension.
-As such, a garage door technician (who has been trained specifically to do this in a safe manner) should be called to come and retension the garage door spring.
+This is because the springs are tensioned as to be able to bear roughly 80% of the garage door’s weight.
+To do so, a lot of elastic power is stored within the tension of these springs!
+If that power was to be released all at once, it could cause serious injury.